potatodudedude/tp/docs/UserGuide.md

 Format: `deleteTut MODULE-TUTORIAL_GROUP`

 * The tutorial group will be deleted from every tutee's module-tutorial list.
-* After the deletion, if a tutee does not have belong to any module-tutorial group, they will be automatically deleted.
+* After the deletion, if a tutee does not belong to any module-tutorial group, they will be automatically deleted.
-* If nobody takes the tutorial group, deleteTut will return successful message without changing any information.

 Example:
 * `deleteTut CS2103T-T12` deletes the tutorial CS2103T-T12 in ConnectS.